Jeremiah-Rojas/RAG-System/README.md

 </br>Below is the file and folder created (rag_index.pkl, uploads) when starting a new session:
 </br><img width="1050" height="307" alt="rag-persistence" src="https://github.com/user-attachments/assets/845b8a42-7344-4327-abda-249a1bffa450" />

+## Conclusion

+To anyone who may come across this, I hope you find this useful.

 ### Devices Used:
 - Claude AI